tobiaswaelde/open-pdf-print-service/README.md

 ## 📡 API Usage

 The API is documented with Swagger/OpenAPI and can be viewed at: `http://localhost:3001/api`.

+## Authentication
+If `API_TOKEN` is set in the environment variables, the `/api/data` and `/api/pdf` endpoints require authentication.

+The token must be provided as a query parameter named `token`.

 ### Data
 Use these endpoints to upload large JSON data that cannot be passed through a query string.
 This data can then be accessed by the frontend of the rendered page before printing.